Visualizers are the centerpiece of the MegunoLink interface. They are dockable windows that:

 To rename a visualiser, right click on the tab and click Rename.
 You can enter anything you want here to identify what is going on inside the visualizer.
 In the example below you can see we have renamed the tab Sine Waveform.

-Many visualizers support channels.
-Channels are “virtual” connections to a single device that group common data together.
+Many visualizers support message channels.
+Message channels are “virtual” connections to a single device that group common data together.
 They let a single Arduino send data to several different graphs, tables or message monitors withing MegunoLink.

 The channel selector allows you to choose the channels a visualizer will include.
 By default, all channels are included.
 Select the channels you want to include using the channel selector.